Date formatter is used to change the message date and/or time to another format required by the target system.

 Testing date formatter

-You can test date formatter by clicking "Test" and providing a test string.
+You can test the date formatter by clicking "Test" and providing a test string.

 Changing date format

-You can change date format for example from mm/dd/yyyy to dd/mm/yyyy and see how it works in test formatter.
+You can change the date format for example from mm/dd/yyyy to dd/mm/yyyy and see how it works in a test formatter.

 Changing time based on time zones